 Content Audit

 Review existing materials: past projects, reports, photos, technical documentation.
 Identify the strongest 10-15 content assets.
 Build a publishing calendar mapped to buyer search behavior.
+60% of the engineering buying process happens online before anyone picks up the phone.
+[IEEE GlobalSpec] This audit finds what already exists to fill that gap.

 Weeks 3-4